Quantifying Grid Resilience Against Extreme Weather Using Large-Scale Customer Power Outage Data: Data description

-We studied three typical extreme weather events between 2018 and 2020 during which customers in these three service territories were significantly affected and for which the number of outages, as well as weather information for each geographical unit, was included in our data set.
-These three events are as follows. \emph{March 2018 nor'easters}: The March 2018 nor'easters included three powerful winter storms in March 2018 that caused major impacts in the northeastern, mid-Atlantic and southeastern United States.
+We study three typical extreme weather events between 2018 and 2020 during which customers in these three service territories were significantly affected and for which the number of outages, as well as weather information for each geographical unit, are included in our data set.
+These three events are as follows. \emph{March 2018 nor'easters}: The March 2018 nor'easters included three powerful winter storms in March 2018 that caused major impacts in the northeastern, mid-Atlantic, and southeastern United States.
 At its peak, more than 14\% of the customers (385,744) in Massachusetts remained without power, and outage ratios for nearly 30\% of the geographic units in the region (104) were over 50\%. \emph{Hurricane Michael}: Hurricane Michael was a very powerful and destructive tropical cyclone in October 2018 that became the first Category 5 hurricane to strike the contiguous United States since Andrew in 1992.
-About 7.5\% of the customers (193,018) in Georgia were severely affected by the storm and lost power, and the outage rates for about 25\% of the geographic units in Georgia (166) were above 50\%. \emph{Hurricane Isaias.} Hurricane Isaias was a destructive Category 1 hurricane in August 2020 that caused extensive damage across the Caribbean and the U.S. east coast and included a large tornado outbreak.
+About 7.5\% of the customers (193,018) in Georgia were severely affected by the storm and lost power, and the outage rates for about 25\% of the geographic units in Georgia (166) were above 50\%. \emph{Hurricane Isaias.} Hurricane Isaias was a destructive Category 1 hurricane in August 2020 that caused extensive damage across the Caribbean and the U.S. East Coast and included a large tornado outbreak.
 At its peak, about 13\% of the customers in North and South Carolina lost power, and the outage ratios for nearly 9\% of the geographic units in these two states were above 50\%.
-For the three service territories, we determined the study periods based on power outage records and the associated weather data, including derived radar reflectivity, composite radar reflectivity, and wind speed.
-As a result, March 1 to March 16, 2018 is considered to be the period of the March 2018 nor'easters for service territories in Massachusetts, October 5 to October 20, 2018 the period of Hurricane Michael for service territories in Georgia, and August 1 to August 10, 2020 the period of Hurricane Isaias for service territories in North Carolina and South Carolina.
-To fairly compare resilience differences in the same conditions, for each event we considered daily operations in the rest of the relevant month, without the impact of extreme weather, to be the baseline (Supplementary Table~\ref{tab:dataset}).
+For the three service territories, we determine the study periods based on power outage records and the associated weather data, including derived radar reflectivity, composite radar reflectivity, and wind speed.
+As a result, March 1 to March 16, 2018, is considered to be the period of the March 2018 nor'easters for service territories in Massachusetts, October 5 to October 20, 2018, the period of Hurricane Michael for service territories in Georgia, and August 1 to August 10, 2020, the period of Hurricane Isaias for service territories in North Carolina and South Carolina.
+To fairly compare the resilience's differences under the same condition, for each event, we also consider the rest of the days without the impact of extreme weather in the same month as daily operations (Table~\ref{tab:dataset}).